intel/perfmon/README.md

 Below is a list of the fields/headers in the event files and a description of how SW tools should interpret these values.
 A particular event list from this package may not contain all the fields described below.
-For more detailed information of the Performance monitoring unit please refer to chapters 18 and 19 of Intel (R) 64 and IA-32 Architectures Software Developer's Manual Volume 3B: System Programming Guide, Part 2.
+For more detailed information of the Performance monitoring unit please refer to chapters 18 and 19 of Intel&reg; 64 and IA-32 Architectures Software Developer's Manual Volume 3B: System Programming Guide, Part 2.

 https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html